yankimarkovich/birthday-app/README.md

 # This creates:
 # - Test user to login with: Email: test@example.com,  Password: Test123!
 # - 50 random birthdays throughout the year
-# - 10 birthdays TODAY (for testing "Today" tab)
+# - Random birthdays for the current month
-# - 5 special dates with multiple birthdays each
+# - Special dates with multiple birthdays each
 ```

 ## 📁 Project Structure